Arcangela Tarabotti: Correspondence and peers

 Her letters situate Tarabotti in a scholarly community of writers, scientists, and other important political and cultural figures, wherein her presence as a woman was unique and hard won.
 Her published correspondence also made clear her unyielding resolve to circulate her works and spread her political messages.
 Indeed, especially in the case of Paternal Tyranny—the text that many historians say was her most prized and maybe most politically subversive work—Letters reveals an ongoing, highly strategic, and often disappointing if impressive saga of requests for patronage and editorial help.

-The correspondence between Tarabotti and Ismaël Bullialdus allowed was the avenue of publishing for Tarabotti's works La tirannia paterna and La semplicita` ingannata, otherwise known as Paternal Tyranny and Innocent Deceived.
-Both Paternal Tyranny and Innocent Deceived were published posthumously.
+The correspondence between Tarabotti and Ismaël Bullialdus was the avenue of publishing for Tarabotti's works La tirannia paterna.La semplicita` ingannata, otherwise known as Paternal Tyranny or Innocent Deceived was published in 1654 posthumously.
 Tarabotti and Bullialdus' correspondence broadens our understanding of social notions of the time including female participation and male-female collaboration.
-The correspondence also strengthens our view of Ismaël Bullialdus, who was an avid defender of Galileo and an advocate for scientific truths, but also displays social activism in helping Tarabotti to publish her works which would disseminate word of injustice involving the paternal system which lead to her forced indoctrination into the church.
+The correspondence also strengthens our view of Ismaël Bullialdus, who was an avid defender of Galileo and an advocate for scientific truths, but also displays social activism in helping Tarabotti to publish her works which would disseminate word of injustice involving the patriarchal system, which lead to her forced indoctrination into the church.